pustike/pustike-inject/README.md

   }
   ```

-* Binding the scope annotation to it's implementation
+* Binding the scope annotation to its implementation
   ```java
   Injector injector = Injectors.create((Module) binder -> {
      SessionScope sessionScope = new SessionScope();